 Have you made any changes to your menu?

-We still offer our full menu, but more on a pre-order basis (also we've made changes in our food truck pos system).
+We still offer our full menu, but more on a pre-order basis (also we've made changes in our food truck pos).
 We’ve changed our packaging though and stopped serving food on open plates.
 Now we pack up food, write descriptions, seale packages, and keep the food bagged for pick up.

 Our top sellers have been our Philly Cheesesteak Samwich and our Gyro.
 We add corn in our Philly Cheesesteak Samwich, customers have told us the corn makes it stand out and special.